-- Public and private HHW drop-off facilities - Public agencies (may have drop-off bins at public buildings, libraries, etc.) - Special city curbside recycling programs - Call2recycle (Visit website for a list of locations that accepts rechargeable batteries for recycling).
+Public and private HHW drop-off facilities

+- .) - Call2recycle (Visit website for a list of locations that accepts rechargeable batteries for recycling).
 Please note this list is maintained on a national level and may not include all locations that accept batteries) - Retail stores that sell lead acid auto batteries (for vehicles, not considered household batteries) - Any retail store that sells lead acid batteries is required by state law to accept and recycle up to five (5) lead acid batteries at no charge; no purchase required. - Recycling day events operated by cities or counties